GodmyX/RAM-and-PAGEFILE-Windows-Monitor/README.md

 ==============================
 ==============================

 You can use the premade binaries in the folder "binaries".
-The .exe is standalone, it only needs the settings.ini file
+The .exe is standalone, it only needs the settings.ini file (if not present, it creates it itself - to store your preferences).

 === HOW TO COMPILE THE APP ===